bagustris/octave-tutorial/_episodes/04-cond.md

 ~~~
 {: .output}

-The second line of this code uses the keyword `if` to tell MATLAB
+The second line of this code uses the keyword `if` to tell Octave
 that we want to make a choice.
 If the test that follows is true,
 the body of the `if` (i.e., the lines between `if` and `else`) are
 executed.
 If the test is false, the body of the `else` (i.e.,